 The door opened slowly.
-Five pistols, clutched in wavering hands, pointed at the door.
+Five pistols, clutched in wavering hands, pointed at the opening.
 Five pairs of eyes watched it expectantly.

 Edging out came the bulky form of Rachel, metal legs scraping on the floor.
 Her neck was being held by a besuited, musclebound thug with a scar running down one cheek.
 Behind them came another man whose hands seemed to have crystals of ice forming on them.

 “Keep back,” ordered the thug gruffly, “or the robot gets it.”

 Three of the five facility guards looked as though they were going to open fire anyway.
 Agent Price, standing at the end of the line, grunted meaningfully.
 The guns were lowered slowly, but all eyes remained fixed on the face of Rachel’s captor.

 Amadeus exited the room after them.
 Price gave him a questioning look.

 “The Source is safe,” Amadeus reassured him, “but they got Rachel.
 We need to let them go.”

 “Please don’t let them hurt me,” Rachel said.
 Her voice, as usual, was devoid of all feeling.

 The thug and his companion continued to edge down the corridor.
 Rachel went with them, arms by her side.